olyv/google_test/README.md

 ### To run tests

 Tests can be executed in one of the browsers: Cheome or Firefox.

 To launch tests:
 1) execute maven command `mvn -Dbrowser.name=FIREFOX clean test` (use `-Dbrowser.name=CHROME`) to run test in Chrome

 or

-2) run tests from your favourite IDE (remember to specify -Dbrowser.name property)
+2) run tests from your favourite IDE (remember to specify -Dbrowser.name property, otherwise browser will be defaulted to Chrome)